kth-step/sw-spi-cam-model/abs1_comb_thm/readme.md

-This folder is for lemmas and theorems based on the SPI model.
+Weak bisimulation proofs for the SPI subsystem and model B.

+The main theorems are in the `abs1_comb_weak_bisimulationScript.sml`.